HOW TO BOOK EMIRATES BUSINESS CLASS WITH MILES AND POINTS

 HOW TO EARN POINTS

 The easiest and fastest way to earn Emirates Skywards miles is to earn points from a flexible points credit card that transfers to Emirates.
-Lucky for us, all four flexible points programs transfer to Emirates which make earning enough points for not only one but two to three business class flights totally attainable.
+Lucky for us, three transferable points programs transfer to Emirates which make earning enough points for not only one but two to three business class flights totally attainable.

-That means you can transfer points from Chase Ultimate Rewards®, American Express or Capital One into your Emirates account to earn enough points.
+That means you can transfer points from American Express, Citi ThankYou or Capital One into your Emirates account to earn enough points.
 I transferred Chase points and Venture miles to my Emirates account to book these flights.
+Not only that, you can now book Emirates flights on partners Air Canada (more difficult to find) and Japan Airlines (a Capital One transfer partner).

 Updated August 2025: To book Emirates Business class you’ll need 87k points each way plus fees of around $433.
 The fees were increased summer of 2025 from $105 to $433.
 I still think it’s a fantastic deal.
 American Airlines charges $750 on many of the international business class flights to Europe and Emirates blows American out of the water in my opinion.